Skip to main content

 Job Summary

-The Service Implementation Manager will take ownership of turning commercial agreements into reliable, business-as-usual services within NHS trusts.
-They will ensure clinic capacity, staffing resilience, and service continuity during implementation, providing hands-on support until services are fully embedded.
-The Service Implementation Manager will also visit established customers who are looking to expand clinic capacity and extend capsule sponge use to both the Surveillance and Reflux use cases.
+As the Service Implementation Manager, you will take ownership of turning commercial agreements into reliable, business-as-usual services within NHS trusts.
+You will ensure clinic capacity, staffing resilience, and service continuity during implementation, providing hands-on support until services are fully embedded.
+You will also visit established customers to support the expansion of clinic capacity and extend capsule sponge use across both Surveillance and Reflux pathways.

-They will provide “boots on the ground” information to support the development of clear, evidence-based business cases that stand up to board scrutiny, accelerate approvals, and articulate the full clinical, operational, and system value of the service.
+You will provide a "white glove" service with “boots on the ground” insight to support the development of clear, evidence-based business cases that stand up to board scrutiny, accelerate approvals, and articulate the full clinical, operational, and system value of the service.
+Your real-world input will help ensure proposals are practical, credible, and aligned with NHS priorities.

-They will coordinate across Sales, Clinical, and Operations teams to enable smooth handovers and repeatable, scalable delivery, while clarifying clinical pathways and supporting the transition from trial activity to standard care enabling customers to meet their test volumes.
+You will coordinate across Sales, Clinical, and Operations teams to enable smooth handovers and repeatable, scalable delivery.
+You will clarify clinical pathways, support the transition from trial activity to standard care, and enable customers to meet their required test volumes.

 Working Pattern and Location